 As of 2019, Facebook had approximately 2.45 billion users worldwide, making it the largest social network and a mainstay for any serious e-commerce marketing efforts.
 Setting up a store on Facebook is a great way to get started in social commerce on Facebook.
 Once you’ve set it up, you can add your products and provide people with pricing, shipping options, inventory status, and photos.

 While technically not a social media platform, Google Shopping is another premium channel for online retailers.
 Product listings that appear on Google Shopping have a 30% higher conversion rate than pure text ads, and since most e-commerce companies are focused on Instagram and Pinterest, Google Shopping provides a competitive advantage.
 To get started, create a Google Shopping Campaign and connect it with your Google AdWords account.
 Then, describe your target audience, build ad groups, and schedule out your campaign.

 Recently, we mentioned a new feature in Big E-Commerce News Events of 2019 that lets businesses showcase their products for buyers directly within WhatsApp.
 You can also suggest products from your product catalog within WhatsApp conversations with interested shoppers.
 This helps you provide a more native, less clunky shopping experience for potential buyers.

 If you want to go after a younger demographic, Snapchat is one solution to explore; approximately 68% of Snapchat users are between 18-29 years old.
 Once you’ve created a business account, create a Product feed, and begin to use their new “Shop and Cop” feature.

 Whether you’re a startup or an established brand, increasing the effectiveness and return on investment (ROI) of your social media marketing should always be a priority.
-Understanding the platforms and features available to boost your direct sales on social media will help you build a great social strategy in 2020.
+Understanding the platforms and features available to boost your direct sales on social media will help you build a great social strategy.